Dragonemperor3/Powerup-Pong/README.md

 Yellow makes the opponent's paddle shorter
 Green makes the user's paddle faster
 Red makes the opponent's paddle faster
-Grey randomly changes the speed of the ball
+Grey randomly changes the speed of the ball.

-All speeds and heights are reset after scoring
+All speeds and heights are reset after scoring.